 A Dark Song begins with a familiar premise that harkens back to Nicholas Roeg’s Don’t Look Now.
 Sophia (Catherine Walker) is wracked with guilt and grief over her murdered son.
 Apparently desperate to make contact with the spirit of the child, she solicits the assistance of taciturn working class magus Joseph (played by Ben Wheatley collaborator Steve Oram).
 Joseph believes he has a ritual which will grant Sophia her wish, but there is a catch: the ritual requires seclusion and intense concentration on Sophia’s part, and it could take months to achieve its goal.
 More ominously, Joseph insists that once the ordeal-like process begins, neither party can walk away until it reaches its conclusion.

-With this minimal backstory, Dark Song establishes its claustrophobic setting: a secluded country house in North Wales where the pair embark on the daunting ritual.
+With this minimal backstory, A Dark Song establishes its claustrophobic setting: a secluded country house in North Wales where the pair embark on the daunting ritual.
 Remaining initially ambiguous regarding the supernatural, the movie positions us in a situation which is deeply tense and unnerving on a psychological level.
 Completely cut off from the outside world, Sophia and Joseph are placed in a position of uneasy and uncomfortable closeness and intimacy.
 They are two damaged souls – a bullying master and secretive neophyte – whose sanity and physical safety are completely entwined, and completely at the mercy of whatever dark forces, psychological or supernatural, their shared enactment of the ritual unleashes.

 In a hugely accomplished feature debut, director Liam Gavin gradually builds this ambiguous, claustrophobic sense of dread to genuinely visceral levels.
 Walker and Oram are both superb, and never falter in navigating the movie’s mixture of the ordinary and the uncanny.
 Cathal Watters’ cinematography has an understated beauty but crucially maintains the right kind of gritty verisimilitude that anchors A Dark Song in a queasily identifiable reality.
 Ray Harman’s score reminds me a little of Mica Levi’s similarly hair-raising work on Under the Skin.
 A Dark Song is a strong showing on all fronts, but the sure hand of writer/director Gavin cannot be underestimated.
 Making a virtue of a modest budget, his command of the material is always assured, and his style remains focused and understated, allowing the mood of the piece and the strength of the performances ample space to breathe.